Lydia-Arocena/PROJECT3-MAPS/README.md

 - If you want to make the maintenance guy happy, a basketball stadium must be around 10 Km.
 - The office dog—"Dobby" needs a hairdresser every month.
 Ensure there's one not too far away.

+The above 5 requirements have been selected because:
+-  Designers are a key piece within a gaming company.
+-  Having an airport nearby is essential if part of team has to travel a lot (in this case: account managers).
+-  It is important to keep executives and the CEO happy for the wellbeing of the company and the rest of its employees.
+- Leisure is also a crucial part of everyone lives: happy employees, better performance, higher profits.

 ​
 # Working plan